KOALA: A Kalman Optimization Algorithm with Loss Adaptivity: Risk Minimization through Kalman Filtering

 \subsection{Kalman Filtering for Stochastic Optimization}

-We assumed that $x$ is a random variable capturing the optimum $x^*$ up to some zero-mean Gaussian error (which represents our uncertainty about the parameters).
-Then, the values of the time-varying loss $L_{S_k}$ at samples of $x$ will be scattered close to $L_\text{min}$ (see eq.~\eqref{eq:measurement}).
-Thus, a possible system of equations for a sequence $x_k$ of samples of $x$ is
+Eq.~\eqref{eq:measurement} can be interpreted as a noisy observation of some unknown model parameters $x$, which we want to identify.
+Kalman filtering is a natural solution to this task.
+As discussed in the Prior Work section, there is an extensive literature on the application of Kalman filtering as a stochastic gradient descent algorithm.
+However, these methods differ from our approach in several ways.
+For instance, Vuckovic~\cite{vuckovic2018kalman} uses the gradients as measurements.
+Thus, this method requires large matrix inversions, which are not scalable to the settings we consider in this paper and that are commonly used in deep learning (see section 3.3 in \cite{vuckovic2018kalman}).
+KOALA works instead directly with the scalar risks $\hat L_{k}$ and introduces a number of computational approximations that make the training with large datasets and high dimensional data feasible.

+Let us model the uncertainty of the identified parameters $x_k$ as a Gaussian random variable with the desired target $\hat x_k$ as mean.
+Then, a dynamical system for a sequence $x_k$ is

 Here, $w_k\sim {\cal N}(0,Q_k)$ is modeled as a zero-mean Gaussian variable with covariance $Q_k$.
-The dynamical model implies that (at $x^*$) the state $x_k$ does not change on average.

-The equations~\eqref{eq:vanilla_states} and \eqref{eq:vanilla_measurements} fit very well the equations used in Kalman filtering \cite{kalman1960new}.
+The dynamical model implies that the mean of the state $x_k$ does not change when it has adapted the mean minibatch risk to the target observation $\hat L^\text{target}_{k}$.
+The equations~\eqref{eq:vanilla_states} and \eqref{eq:vanilla_measurements} describe a dynamical system suitable for Kalman filtering \cite{kalman1960new}.
 For completeness, we briefly recall here the general equations for an Extended Kalman filter

 where $x_k$ are also called the \emph{hidden state}, $z_k \in \mathbb{R}^s$ are the observations, $f_k$ and $h_k$ are functions that describe the state transition and the measurement dynamics respectively.
+The zero-mean Gaussian noises added to each equation must also be independent of the hidden state.
 The Extended Kalman filter infers optimal estimates of the state variables from the previous estimates of $x_k$ and the last observation $z_k$.
 Moreover, it also estimates the a posteriori covariance matrix $P_k$ of the state.
 This is done in two steps: Predict and Update, which we recall in Table~\ref{t:kalmanfilter}.